World AIDS Day is marked internationally on 1 December.

 In 2017 the World AIDS Day national theme is HIV is still here – and it's on the move

 This is a time to raise awareness in the wider community about the issues surrounding HIV and AIDS.
 It is a day to demonstrate support for people living with HIV and to commemorate those who have died.
 Wearing a red ribbon is a way that you can show solidarity and raise awareness of HIV.

-Some people with bleeding disorders continue to live with the challenges of HIV; and we acknowledge the individuals who inspire us by their positive attitude, resilience and determination to build a better future.
+In 2017 HIV continues to be a part of our community’s experience.
+Some people with bleeding disorders live on with the challenges of HIV.
+Their personal stories remind us how vital it is to create a supportive and stigma-free environment for our community, and to acknowledge these individuals who inspire us by their positive attitude, resilience and determination to build a better future.

 - Take action to prevent transmission of HIV by promoting safe sex practices

 - Support and understand people in your community living with or affected by HIV